Wizards fall to snarling 76ers on a hot-tempered night in Philadelphia

 Supporting cast members included Tobias Harris, back for more after scoring 37 points in Game 1.
 Harris had 19 Wednesday.

 Washington, meanwhile, couldn’t outshoot the 76ers’ firepower.
-Wednesday was just its seventh game of the season in which it did not reach 100 points, the first time since an April 3 loss against the Dallas Mavericks.
+Wednesday was just its seventh game of the season in which it did not reach 100 points and the first time since an April 3 loss against the Dallas Mavericks.
 Beal was the only offensive threat working in the first half, the Wizards’ best opportunity to knock Philadelphia off rhythm.
 He checked out for the night after 35 minutes with 33 points on 14-for-28 shooting, four rebounds and three assists.

 Rui Hachimura added 11 points.
 Westbrook had 10 points, 11 assists and six rebounds.
 And there were no quick points or easy buckets Wednesday; Washington was woeful on the perimeter on both sides of the ball.
 The Wizards allowed Philadelphia to hit nine threes, and they made just two of their own 22 attempts.